Effsy/reddit-arg/README.md

 python3 draw_graph.py <THREAD_ID>
 ```

-### Using the Argument Prediction and Relations Prediction Modules

-## Source Code Structure

-The models are stored in the ./models file

-...? is this necessary?
+### Examples of Graphs

+This project contains existing examples of graphs in the `./graphs` directory.